Collisions on Trans-Canada Highway prompt call for reduced speed for semis - Salmon Arm Observer

-In a June 14 email to the Observer, Kimmerly explains how earlier that day, his wife was driving on the highway in the right lane through the downtown corridor when a semi in the left lane pulled into the right lane to pass another truck, leading to the collision.
+He explains how his wife was driving on the highway in the right lane through the downtown corridor in June when a semi in the left lane pulled into the right lane to pass another truck, leading to the collision.

 “The driver never stopped so she called it in and the police stopped the vehicle in Sicamous,” said Kimmerly.
 “The driver said she had cut him off and he was not aware he hit the car.”